Asman00-cyber/ros_unity/README.md

-Step 4: Install the ros-tcp-endpoint package from Unity -Technologies by following this series of commands:
+Step 4(If the ROS-TCP-ENDPOINT is visible on src skip this step) Install the ros-tcp-endpoint package from Unity -Technologies by following this series of commands:

 cd /workspace/src